 |Title:||Assistant Coach & Recruiting Coordinator|

 Jeff Calcaterra was named as Harvard’s top assistant baseball coach and recruiting coordinator November 1, 2012.
+He will begin his third season with Harvard in 2015.

 He most recently served as head coach at the University of Hartford from 2005 to 2011, winning 82 games.
 Prior to Hartford, Calcaterra spent 11 seasons as the full-time assistant coach at Indiana University.